umutkcbs/hope-autonomous-driving/README.md

 ----

 I drove the vehicle for 1 hour and also collected data and saved them in a CSV file.
+I trained the data in the CSV file using [the method and model in this link](https://vijayabhaskar96.medium.com/tutorial-on-keras-flow-from-dataframe-1fd4493d237c).